4 min

 “It’s amazing that companies that give a huge amount of value to their employees in the form of stock options quite often don’t do a good job of explaining how it all works,” he said. “...Usually it’s like, ‘Hey, here’s a pool with sharks.
 Go swim, enjoy.’”

 “Secfi was definitely the best,” Victor said.
-“I got responses immediately, it was amazing. ...For me, this whole process — from the first email to getting the stocks and the trust — took about two months.
+“I got responses immediately, it was amazing.
+From my first email to having financing in place to cover my option exercise and the potential AMT bill, the whole process took about two months.
 Looking back, I’m like, ‘Yep, this was a good decision.’”

 This testimonial is not meant to be used as investment advice.
 The testimonial may not be representative of the experience of other customers and there is no guarantee of future performance or success.